git/git.github.io/rev_news/drafts/edition-27.md

 Ævar Arnfjörð Bjarmason replied:

 > It's fine to depend on sed, these shell-scripts are POSIX compatible,
-> and so is sed, we use sed in a lot of the built-in shellscripts.
+> and so is sed, we use sed in a lot of the built-in shell scripts.

 and then encouraged Carlos to submit a patch with his improvements.